 How can we help?

-Assault at work claims
+Fight & assault at work claims solicitors

 Experiencing physical violence at work can be very traumatic.
 Not only might you have physical injuries to deal with, but coming up against violence and aggression at work can also mean that you suffer emotionally and psychologically too.
 Depending on your job, you might experience physical violence at work from a member of the public or from a colleague.
 Regardless of how you are hurt, this type of event can be very upsetting.